bbtufty/romsearch/README.md

 local) location, figure out the best ROM, and move it cleanly to a folder that can imported into an emulator.
 ROMSearch is supposed to be a one-shot program to get you from files online to playing games (which is what we want, right?).

+ROMSearch also has a GUI!
+Currently only for Windows, but makes setting up configurations simple and clean.

 ROMSearch offers the ability to:

 * Sync from remote folder using rclone